-Turkey’s Elvan Abeylegesse, one of the pre-race favourites and the double 208 Olympic Games silver medallist, was sadly forced to drop out after just a few kilometres due to a knee injury problem.
+Turkey’s Elvan Abeylegesse, one of the pre-race favourites and the double 2008 Olympic silver medallist, was forced to drop out after just a few kilometres due to a knee injury problem.

 More than 11,000 runners took part in the popular race from Via Cristoforo Colombo to the finish-line near the beaches in Ostia.